Dtesch9/transactions-manager/README.md

 ## About the Project

-Application to manager your transactions build with Express and Typescript
+Application to manager your transactions build with Express, Typescript and ReactJS

 <br />
 <p align="center">